Chenega, Alaska: History

+Original Chenega

+The original village of Chenega, located on Chenega Island, was inhabited by the Chenega tribe, a subgroup of the Chugach Alutiiq.
+The name Chenega derives from "Beneath the Mountain".
+The village was a fishing village that was settled before Russian arrival in the area.
+A post office operated there from 1946 until the destruction of the town in 1964.

+Destruction of Chenega

-The original village of Chenega, located on Chenega Island, was destroyed in 1964 by a tsunami from the Good Friday earthquake, which killed a third of the 68 people who then lived there.
-A post office operated here from 1946-1964.
-Some residents moved into a refugee camp; others moved to other towns.
-In 1982, one family moved to Evans Island and between 1984-1991 about 26 other families migrated to the new location, now called Chenega Bay.
+The original village of Chenega was destroyed in 1964 by a tsunami from the Good Friday earthquake, which killed 26 residents, a third of the 68 people who lived there at the time, and leveled all the buildings in the town except for the school and a singular house.
+Immediately following the tsunami, survivors were taken to Cordova, and the Bureau of Indian Affairs later permanently resettled them at Tatitlek.

+Construction of Chenega Bay

+After the Alaska Native Claims Settlement Act was passed, former residents of Chenega formed the Chenega Corporation, which acquired the right to select 76,093 acres of land near the site of the old Chenega Village Township.
+In 1977, following research into the landscape and the needs of villagers, a new town location was chosen at Crab Bay on Evans Island.
+Following the acquisition of funding for infrastructure, the new village, named Chenega Bay, was first occupied in 1984.

 Former and current Chenega residents gathered each Good Friday to remember the dead of Chenega.
 On the 25th Good Friday after the earthquake, in 1989, the oil tanker Exxon Valdez ran aground in Prince William Sound, causing an oil spill that again devastated Chenega and other places around the area economically.

 Geography

 Chenega is located at 60°3′59″N 148°0′40″W (60.066327, -148.010991).
 According to the United States Census Bureau, the CDP has a total area of 29.1 sqmi, of which, 28.8 sqmi of it is land and 0.3 sqmi of it (1.17%) is water.
+The village location is isolated, only accessible by boat or by plane.

 Demographics

 Old Chenega (1880–1964)

 The original Chenega, then located on the south end of Chenega Island at 60°16′47″N 148°04′36″W, first appeared on the 1880 U.S. Census as an unincorporated Sugpiaq village (all 80 residents were Sugpiaq/Alutiiq).
 It reported on the 1890 census as "Ingamatsha."
 71 of the residents were Native Alaskans and 2 were "Creole" (mixed Russian/Caucasian and Native Alaskan).

-It returned again in 1900 as Chenega.
+It returned in 1900 as Chenega.
 It did not appear on the 1910 & 1920 censuses.
 It appeared as "Chanega" in 1930 & 1940 and lastly as Chenega in 1950 and 1960.
 It was largely destroyed in the Good Friday Earthquake of 1964 and its residents relocated.
-The old village has not reported on the census since.
-Some buildings still remain as of 2019.
+The old village has not been reported on the census since.
+Some buildings remain as of 2019.